 I got into paleontology because I’m fascinated by the natural world and the chance for discovery – that’s what excites me.

 Not all fossils are spectacular or rare, but some are both.
 Amongst his many fossil discoveries, James has found 2m long clam shells and the fossil skeleton of an ichthyosaur – a marine reptile that looked like a dolphin.
 Both these creatures lived at the same time as dinosaurs.

 James recognises the important role that amateur paleontologists play in New Zealand.
 Amateurs still carry out scientific investigations.
 A good example was Joan Wiffen who, with colleagues, found and studied important dinosaur and other fossils in Hawke’s Bay.
 There are many unexplored places where a keen fossil hunter can make discoveries.
-To help young paleontologists, James and Marianna Terezow, also at GNS Science, have written The Kiwi fossil hunter’s handbook.
+Whilst at GNS, James and Marianna Terezow wrote The Kiwi fossil hunter’s handbook to help young paleontologists.
 This book was short-listed in the non-fiction section of the New Zealand Post Children’s Book Awards in 2011.